 With this mechanism, an independent third party comes in to break the deadlock or impasse.
 This process entails gathering information, framing the issues, developing options, negotiating and formalizing agreements.

 This mechanism on its part is loaded.
 This is because it has the characteristic of both enquiry and fact finding.
-It is a technique for the settlement of a dispute of any nature according to which a commission set up by the parties, either on a permanent or ad-hoc basis to deal with a dispute, proceeds to the impartial examination of the dispute and attempts to define the terms of settlement susceptible to being accepted by them or of affording the parties, with a view to its settlement, such aid as they may have requested.
+It is a technique for the settlement of a dispute of any nature according to which a commission set up the parties, either on a permanent or ad-hoc basis to deal with a dispute, proceeds to the impartial examination of the dispute and attempts to define the terms of settlement susceptible to being accepted them or of affording the parties, with a view to its settlement, such aid as they may have requested.

-It is a structured conversation involving all members of the community (offenders, victims, family, friends, etc.), who have been affected by a dispute or a crime.
+It is a structured conversation involving all members of the community (offenders, victims, family, friends, etc.), who have been affected a dispute or a crime.
 Using a script, the facilitator invites people to express how they were affected and how they wish to address and repair the harm that resulted.

 It refers to a process for solving disputes in which the attorneys commit to reaching a settlement without using litigation.